I love a good practical scrap wood project. Sometimes larger projects, while fun, can be overwhelming and expensive.

 - Drill

-NOTE: I made these out of poplar for the actual bookend parts and cherry wood for the guitar.
-But if you like the two tone look, you could just stain whatever wood you’re using two different colors for the same effect.
+*NOTE: I used poplar wood for the bookend parts and cherry wood for the guitar.
+If you like the two tone look, but you don’t have different wood types in your scrap pile, you could stain whatever wood you’re using two different colors for the same effect.

 Step 1: Cut Out Scrap Wood Guitar